 The most critical challenge before the decriminalized queer Indian people is that of enjoyment of equal rights which will not be possible if mental health professionals harbouring colonial queerphobia continue to hold on its medical authority and power with regard to LGBTQIA+ people.
-Without a mind of its own, tcolonial , cissexual57, 58are among doctors and other health professionals which in turn negatively impact 59Rianna Price in her article titled “Medical Imagination: Homosexuality in the Indian Journal of Psychiatry.
+Without a mind of its own, the colonial medical knowledge framework in India is cisgendered, cissexual and heteronormative.
+The medical fraternity themselves have evidenced that their curriculum and strict dress codes are LGBTQIA+ discriminatory (57, 58).
+Such noncohesive registers of sexuality in medical colleges are potent to create queerphobia and ‘diseased love’ narrative concerning non-heteronormative intimacies among doctors and other health professionals which in turn negatively impact the lives of LGBTQIA+ people (59).
+Rianna Price in her article titled “Medical Imagination: Homosexuality in the Indian Journal of Psychiatry.
 1970-1980” which analyses the medicalization of homosexuality in post-independence India found that the “references section of the IJP articles predominantly relies on western medical journals and sources when creating a frame of reference for their own work.
 The seminal work of British psychiatrists, such as MacCulloch and Feldman, who wrote ‘Aversion Therapy in the Management of 43 Homosexuals’ (1967) is referenced and discussed within the text itself, as is the work of Richard Bancroft” (60).
 Commenting on Price’s work, Lucy Threadgold presses the point that the article “reminds the reader of the domination of western views in psychiatric and LGBTQ+ histories, showing the understanding of the influence these had and still have in academia” (61).
-Thisraising about - and sexual diversities from a value-laden, decolonialised, human rights perspective62, design, control and 63.
+This provide a strong case for raising awareness among the medical fraternity themselves about same-sex love and sexual diversities from a value-laden, decolonialised, human rights perspective.
+A doctor writing on the deep neglect of narrative medicine in India presses for an “adequate broadcast of native, home-grown perspective and stories regarding health care”(62).
+There is limited involvement of caregivers and service-users in planning, design, control and execution of mental health services in India reflecting on a need to shift from provider-centric to user-centric model of care (63).